 Mowing a lawn is a pretty simple task… but if you don’t follow a few important guidelines, you can damage your lawn and waste money.
-Be proactive this spring by developing a mowing plan that encourages healthy growth all season long.
+If you don’t want to risk it, knowing that there are landscaping resource management services available, this can make such a difference to keeping your lawn clean and looking presentable.
+If you plan on doing it yourself, be proactive this spring by developing a mowing plan that encourages healthy growth all season long.

 How often you mow is a moving target.